nikhiljjoshi/evoNik/README.md

 More details at www.tinyurl.com/nikhiljjoshi/fun.html (smartness is complex)

-Expected outcomes are similar to http://www.youtube.com/watch?v=ZQhC8Dxjz88 ,or http://www.youtube.com/watch?v=C7UFgx0GTjU
+Expected outcomes are similar to

-## Usage

-./evoNik [EXPERIMENT NAME] [RUN NUMBER]
+http://www.youtube.com/watch?v=ZQhC8Dxjz88 ,or

+http://www.youtube.com/watch?v=C7UFgx0GTjU

 ## Packages

-1. evoNik
-runs the evolution for configuration set in constants.hpp
+1. evoNik - runs the evolution for configuration set in constants.hpp

-2. mazeSolver
-builds animation for an instance of maze solving for a given maze, and a given agent
+2. mazeSolver - builds animation for an instance of maze solving for a given maze, and a given agent

+## Dependancies

+1. boost c++ library functionality

+2. additionary mazeSolver animation requires sfml c++ library

+## Usage:
+./evonik

 ## Parameters